fractalide/fractalide-website-styx/content/cardano-stake-pool.md

                         Ouroboros, Cardano’s Proof of Stake algorithm, requires users to be online, which isn't always possible for everyone.
 Ouroboros allows offline users to delegate their vote to a stake pool of their choice.
 This way, users can take part in securing the consensus algorithm and earn rewards.
                     </p>
                     <p>
-                        The Cardano Shelley is due for release around Q3 2018, and shifts the architecture to a completely decentralised Cardano.
+                        The Cardano Shelley release is due around Q3 2018, and shifts the architecture to a completely decentralised scenario.
 Fractalide's Cardano Stake Pool will then go live.
                     </p>
                 </div>
             </div>